akg-23/hacker_news/README.md

 # hacker_news
-Exploring the tech blog site Hacker News and they're posts.
-Comparing the two posts, and analyzing the average amount of  comments  each post.
+This project works with a data set of submissions to popular technology site Hacker News.
+Exploring the tech blog site and they're posts, I used data  comparing stratergies on two specsific  posts.  and analyzed the average amount of  comments  each post.